This homemade preserved applesauce recipe is simple to make and delicious! Make up a batch of this old-fashioned treat to enjoy the entire year.

 Homemade preserved applesauce is quite an easy process.
 Because it is a high acid food, the water-bath canning method is used.
 Preserved applesauce will last up to two years on the shelf, but I promise you that it will not be there for long.

-Although Mammam cut up the entire apple, I like to core the apple so that I don’t need to deal with seeds later in the process.
-I then slice the apple with the skin on into chunks and throw them into a large stainless pot.
-The skin gives the applesauce a beautiful pink color!
-I then add enough water to prevent scorching on the bottom and cook the apples down to a nice soft consistency.
+Just like my Mammam, I simply cut up the entire apple.
+You can core the apple so that you don’t need to deal with seeds later in the process.
+Keep the skin on the apples!
+The skin gives the applesauce a beautiful pink color.
+Add enough water to prevent scorching on the bottom and cook the apples down to a nice soft consistency.

-After processing through the mill, I return the sauce to a large pot and heat on the stove, then I add sugar and cinnamon to taste.
+After processing through the mill, return the sauce to a large pot and heat on the stove, then add sugar and cinnamon to taste.
 This is where you tailor the recipe to your own liking.
-I usually use around 1-2 cups of sugar for a large pot of sauce and enough cinnamon to add speckles throughout the sauce, but not enough to change the color of it.
-The key is to add a little and taste.
+I start with 1 cup of sugar for a large pot of sauce and add an additional 1/4 cup at a time until I have the perfect taste.
+Add enough cinnamon to add speckles throughout the sauce, but not enough to change the color of it, about 1 tbsp.
+The key is to add and taste.

 After the sauce is seasoned to your liking, ladle that pink goodness into half-pint or pint jars.
 Wipe the rims of the jars with a cloth dipped in white vinegar and place a new, clean lid.
 Screw on a band to fingertip tightness.